 - Once you placed all your strips or chunks in the water, then place it on the stove, on low heat with a lid and let the seitan gently simmer for 20-30 minutes (depending on the size of your strips/chunks).

 - You will know that the seitan strips are ready once they start to float.

 - Then pour out the fluid from the pot, and place the strips on parchment paper to cool off.

-- Then you can either freeze them, or store in the fridge.
+- Then you can either freeze them or store them in the fridge.